A short summary of an article or a book.

 CUNY Libraries Inter-Campus Services.
 Using this service, you can request materials from another CUNY library and have them delivered to the library of your choice.
 More information about CLICS »

-The name of the library online catalog.
+The name of the older interface for the online library catalog.
+The new interface is OneSearch.

 The date by which the library materials must be brought back to the library.

 (Also eBook.)
 Electronic book.
-The CUNY+ catalog includes tens of thousands of ebooks that can be read online.
+The catalog includes tens of thousands of ebooks that can be read online.
 Portions or the entirety of the ebook may be printed or downloaded.
 More about ebooks »

 eReserve (Electronic Reserve)